I’ve long been annoyed by the saying “everything happens for a reason.”

 But there was no grander narrative behind these moments, no deeper meaning to be discovered if we simply read the signs correctly.
 They happened and there was a reason behind their happening, but that reason was mundane, not divine.

-Regardless of any potential “reason” such a god would choose to does this things, if indeed God had a hand in intentionally causing them to occur, then that God is not the God of the Bible.
+Regardless of any potential “reason” such a god would choose to does this things, if indeed God had a hand in intentionally causing them to occur, then that God is not worthy of worship.

 That God is evil.